DIPlib/diplib/README.md

 Note that on some platforms, the Python module requires the *DIPlib* library to build as a dynamic load library (`-DDIP_SHARED_LIBRARY=On`, which is the default).

-The `apidoc` targer requires that Doxygen is installed, the target will not be available if it is not.
-The `dum` target requires that Pandoc and some LaTeX distribution be installed;
+The `apidoc` target requires that *Doxygen* be installed, the target will not be available if it is not.
+The `dum` target requires that *Pandoc* be installed, the target will not be available if it is not; this target will fail to build if additional tools are not installed (see below under "Dependencies").
-the CMake file does not test for these, the target is always available but will fail if your system cannot run the required commands.

 ### Windows

-Unless you want to use Cygwin or MinGW (see above), we recommend Microsoft Visual Sudio 2017 (version 15).
-You'll also need CMake.
+Unless you want to use *Cygwin* or *MinGW* (see above), we recommend *Microsoft Visual Sudio 2017* (version 15).
+You'll also need *CMake*.

-Using CMake-gui, choose where the source directory is and where to build the binaries.
-Then press "Configure" and select Visual Studio.
+Using *CMake-gui*, choose where the source directory is and where to build the binaries.
+Then press "Configure" and select *Visual Studio*.
 Finally, press "Generate".
-You should now have a Visual Studio solution file that you can open in Visual Studio and build as usual.
+You should now have a *Visual Studio* solution file that you can open in *Visual Studio* and build as usual.

 ### Dependencies